Spin superfluidity and magnon BEC: Abstract

 \section{Abstract}

-The spin superfluidity -- superfluidity in the magnetic subsystem of a condensed matter -- is manifested as the spontaneous phase-coherent precession of spins first discovered in 1984 in $^3$He-B. This superfluid current of spins -- spin supercurrent -- is one more representative of superfluid currents known or discussed in other systems, such as the superfluid current of mass and atoms in superfluid $^4$He; superfluid current of electric charge in superconductors; superfluid current of hypercharge in Standard Model of particle physics; superfluid baryonic current and current of chiral charge in quark matter; etc. Spin superfluidity can be described in terms of the Bose condensation of spin waves -- magnons.
-We discuss different phases of magnon superfluidity, including those in magnetic trap; and signatures of magnons superfluidity: (i) spin supercurrent, which transports the magnetization on a macroscopic distance more than 1 cm long; (ii) spin current Josephson effect which shows interference between two condensates; (iii) spin current vortex -- a topological defect which is an analog of a quantized vortex in superfluids, of an Abrikosov vortex in superconductors, and cosmic strings in relativistic theories; (iv) Goldstone modes related to the broken $U(1)$ symmetry -- phonons in the spin-superfluid magnon gas; etc. We also touch the topic of spin supercurrent in general including spin Hall and intrinsic quantum spin Hall effects.
+The superfluid current of spins -- spin supercurrent -- is one more representative of superfluid currents, such as the superfluid current of mass and atoms in superfluid $^4$He; superfluid current of electric charge in superconductors; superfluid current of hypercharge in Standard Model of particle physics; superfluid baryonic current and current of chiral charge in quark matter; etc. The spin superfluidity is manifested as the spontaneous phase-coherent precession of spins first discovered in 1984 in $^3$He-B, and can be described in terms of the Bose condensation of spin waves -- magnons.
+We discuss different phases of magnon superfluidity, including those in magnetic trap; and signatures of magnon superfluidity: (i) spin supercurrent, which transports the magnetization on a macroscopic distance (as long as 1 cm); (ii) spin current Josephson effect which shows interference between two condensates; (iii) spin current vortex -- a topological defect which is an analog of a quantized vortex in superfluids, of an Abrikosov vortex in superconductors, and cosmic strings in relativistic theories; (iv) Goldstone modes related to the broken $U(1)$ symmetry -- phonons in the spin-superfluid magnon gas; etc. We also touch the topic of spin supercurrent in general including spin Hall and intrinsic quantum spin Hall effects.

 \keywords{Bose-Einstein condensation, magnon, spin supercurrent, superfluid $^3$He, $Q$-ball, spin-Hall effect}